laravel/precognition/README.md

 ### Error Responses

-There are a few additional error responses handlers for common Precognition response codes:
+There are a few additional error response handlers for common Precognition response codes:

 ```js
 precognitive.post(url, data, {